 Jessica realized that if she refused her excuse would be exposed.
 She also knew that she had no money and did not want to make Rodney spend anything on her.
 She stood up and followed Rodney as she tried to find a solution.

-They walked down the grand sidewalk entrance to the school building.
+They walked down the grand sidewalk entrance of the school building.
 Before they could see the road Jessica noticed that it was strangely quiet for such a large school.
 There were people walking around the campus, but no vehicles.
-This town must be larger that she had thought to have a school this large, but how they got there she could not tell.
+This town must be larger that she had thought in order to have a school this large, but how students got there she could not tell.

 “Is the road up ahead closed to traffic or something?”
 She asked.